 Data Resources for Graduate Outcomes and Alumni

 Where are our graduates?
-This webinar will introduce you to tools that can be used by schools/colleges, departments, and programs to track alumni outcomes, along with examples of how you can use these tools to summarize graduate outcomes for your unit.
-Demos will be provided for tools such as Steppingblocks, a source of alumni placement and location data, as well as the First Destination Survey, a survey given to undergraduates as they graduate from UW-Madison.
+This webinar introduces you to tools that can be used by schools/colleges, departments, and programs to track alumni outcomes, along with examples of how you can use these tools to summarize graduate outcomes for your unit.
+Demos are provided for tools such as Steppingblocks, a source of alumni placement and location data, as well as the First Destination Survey, a survey given to undergraduates as they graduate from UW-Madison.

 Presentation Slides >>

 Watch Now >> (2 December 2020)

 Note on Recordings: The content presented during the December 2 and 15 webinars is identical.
 The questions throughout and at the end vary slightly.

 Program Review and Assessment: A Workshop for Departments and Programs

 This webinar is designed for faculty and staff in departments and programs who have responsibilities for program review and student learning assessment.
 It includes the context for program review and assessment, program review guidelines and resources, the elements of assessment and annual assessment reporting, and importantly the institutional data and reports that are available to inform both program review and student learning assessment.

 Every course has learning outcomes that formally state what students are expected to learn in the course, but what resources exist to help faculty evaluate student success?
 This webinar highlights existing course metric data, including completion rates, grading patterns, grade gaps, D/F/Drop rates, and more.
 It also helps faculty consider how these metrics can inform course revisions to enhance student learning and success.